Xhreya11/Xhreya11/README.md

 - 👋 Hi, I’m Shreya
-- 👀 I’m interested in learning new codes and creating a successful project on artificial limbs.
+- 👀 I’m interested in learning new codes and creating projects on artificial intelligence.
 - 🌱 I’m currently learning python and basic programming
 - 💞️ I’m looking to collaborate on coding projects where i can learn new things.